furio1999/furio1999.github.io/_posts/2024-03-21-Phd_Kickstart.md

 **Top 5 articles:**
 [Creativity in Academia — Why you are more creative than you think (timdettmers.com)](https://timdettmers.com/2019/09/03/creativity-in-academia/) Inspiring.
 No more to add.
 Just read it.
 Tim Dettmers is a guarantee
-[Lessons learned from a PhD in Machine Learning | by Vincent Fortuin | Medium](https://medium.com/@vincefort/phd-lessons-part1-8879ae29b8e6) 3 Phd series articles from [Vincent Fortuin](https://fortuin.github.io/) (Now at Helmotz AI).
+[Lessons learned from a PhD in Machine Learning by Vincent Fortuin](https://medium.com/@vincefort/phd-lessons-part1-8879ae29b8e6) 3 Phd series articles from [Vincent Fortuin](https://fortuin.github.io/) (Now at Helmotz AI).
 A lot of information out there, very detailed and well explained!
 [An Opinionated Guide to ML Research (joschu.net)](http://joschu.net/blog/opinionated-guide-ml-research.html) Old But Gold —> read also the other 2 linked in this article.
 From Richard Hamming ([You and Your Research (virginia.edu)](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)) and from Michael Nielsen ([Principles of Effective Research – Michael Nielsen](https://michaelnielsen.org/blog/principles-of-effective-research/)).
 No need to present them.

-(Bonus): [Mental Health and Academia. | Home (ricma.netlify.app)](https://ricma.netlify.app/blog/mental-health/) By Riccardo Marin, Tuebingen
+(Bonus): [Mental Health and Academia](https://ricma.netlify.app/blog/mental-health/) By Riccardo Marin, Tuebingen

-(Bonus 2): [How I Got a Job at Google DeepMind (No ML Degree) | Medium](https://gordicaleksa.medium.com/how-i-got-a-job-at-deepmind-as-a-research-engineer-without-a-machine-learning-degree-1a45f2a781de) from Aleksea Gordic.
+(Bonus 2): [How I Got a Job at Google DeepMind (No ML Degree)](https://gordicaleksa.medium.com/how-i-got-a-job-at-deepmind-as-a-research-engineer-without-a-machine-learning-degree-1a45f2a781de) from Aleksea Gordic.
 A source of hope and inspiration, expecially because it shows that hard work, drive and curiosity lead to unexpected and amazing results.
 And my goodness, Aleksa worked his ass off to get there, no doubt!

 ## Best Newsletters (Goal: keep up with research literature)